choijinhyuck/Trip/README.md

-# This is a commit during trip.
+# This is a commit during trip. a